• Skip to main content

 Albert Cheng - Richardson, TX

 After forced evacuation from Phnom Penh, Albert Cheng survived interrogation before escaping into the jungle, a place where he spent much of his childhood.
 Later recaptured, he experienced years of forced labor and reeducation before fleeing to a Thailand refugee camp.
 He was resettled in the United States to Houston in 1980, but soon moved to be a part of the Cambodian community in Dallas.
 In 1997, he made his first return trip to Cambodia for a reunion with his brother.
-He has sense made trips back to work in a medical clinic and other humanitarian efforts.
+He has since made trips back to work in a medical clinic and other humanitarian efforts.

 Explore Albert's Testimony with OHMS